 WHAT IS A DOULA?

-The word doula originates from ancient Greek meaning ‘woman’s servant’.
+The word doula originates from ancient Greek meaning ‘woman’s servant’ or ‘slave’.
 The term was coined in the 1970s to describe an experienced woman who assisted the birthing mother after birth.
+Birth keeper is my preferred term.

 It is within the relatively recent medicalised history of childbirth that the need for a different type of care-giver has occurred; one that provides continuity of care, prioritises the mother’s emotional wellbeing throughout pregnancy, birth and postnatally; and trusts fully in a woman’s ability to birth her baby.

-So while the term and role for doula have now become internationally recognised, the role of a doula is rooted in ancient traditions and wisdom.
+So while the term and ‘doula’ role have now become internationally recognised, the role of a doula is rooted in standard cultural practice throughout history.

-A doula is a non-medical female companion, trained and experienced in childbirth who provides continuous physical, emotional and informational support to the mother and her partner before, during and following on from childbirth.
+A non-medical female companion, trained and experienced in childbirth who provides continuous physical, emotional and informational support to the mother and her partner before, during and following on from childbirth.

 You are not doing it.
 Your body is doing it.
 And you are not by yourself.
 You are with your baby who is working very hard.
 TRUST your baby if nothing else.